 In 1979 we recorded the single "In Remembrance" and in 1980 released our first album Gettin’ It Together.
 Three members of Third Stream organized and produced Just Friends and Just Friends Again, two 1982 record albums featuring the talents of eight Central Pennsylvania jazz musicians.
 We released our first CD Black Widow in 1989, and a Christmas CD entitled We Free Kings II which was released in 2004.
 Our latest recording, Celebrating 40 Years: An Anthology, contains original Third Stream selections from four of our previous recordings, rereleased to celebrate our 40th year as a band.
 It is available in compact disc and as a download from CDBaby.com, Amazon.com, and the itunes Music Store.

-The quartet continues to bring quality music to their audiences through concerts, clinics, parties, wedding receptions and lectures.
-Third Stream has stood the test of time and is here to stay.
+With the addition of Greg Strohman on trombone and keyboard, we continue to refine our sound, expanding the musical possibilities of the group with exciting new arrangements and compositions.
+Third Stream continues to bring quality music to their audiences through concerts, clinics, parties, wedding receptions and lectures.
+We have stood the test of time and are here to stay.